Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

-In the previous subsection, we observed that many social platform users are aware of others' deletions.
-Following this observation, we set to answer who are the individuals that are noticing the deletions and how?
-To affirmatively answer these questions, we asked the participants (i.e., those that have had their deletions noticed by someone) to identify the social group(s) that have noticed their deletion and further ask them to describe the scenario of the occurrence.
-Using the participants' descriptions, we categorized the 54 responses into five categories of medium notification (i.e., the method that the deletions have been noticed by different individuals).
-Further, we also asked the participants (i.e., those that have noticed someone else's deletions) to specify whose deletions they have noticed and how they became aware of it.
-The results of these two sets of questions are presented in~\cref{tab:noticed_deletions}.
+Previously we saw that 82\% of the participants reported that they had deleted their posts in the past.
+To see if anyone has noticed these deletions, we asked those participants---``have you ever become aware of someone noticing that you have deleted one of your posts?''
+The question was followed by asking them to identify social group(s) who noticed their deletion(s).
+The social groups were family members, friends, coworkers, and strangers---with varying closeness to the user.

-As shown in~\cref{tab:noticed_deletions}, the majority (93\%) of the participants' deletions were noticed by their friends group.
-Their family members took second place by noticing 41\% of the deletions.
-Not surprisingly, a very small number (9\%) of strangers noticed the participants' deletions.
+Fifty-four participants (i.e., 35\%) self-reported that they are aware of situations where someone noticed their deletions.
+The majority (50 out of 54, i.e., 93\%) of the participants' deletions were noticed by their friends' group.
+In second place with 41\%, (of 54 participants) family members were the ones that noticed the participants' deletions.
+Not surprisingly, only a small number of cases (9\%) were noticed by the strangers.

-Conversely, these percentage change for the case of the participants noticing others deletions.
-Again, the friend group stands out as the highest, however, with a lower percentage of 70\%.
-Surprisingly, the second highest-ranked is the stranger group that has 42\% of the participants' deletion notice (an increase of 33 percentage points).
-This indicates that many of the users' deletions are being noticed by the others outside of the users' close social groups, however, the users are not aware of it.

-The next point to investigate is to see how the social platform users become aware of the deletions.
-In the case of others noticing the participants' deletions, we see that almost half of the cases was due to checking the participant's profile proactively (by the individual that noticed the deletions).
-The next two most used mediums are being mentioned in the post (i.e., the individual that noticed the deletion) and interacting with the post (e.g., reposting, sharing, commenting, liking, etc.).

-For the case of the participant noticing other users' deletion, we see that in 58\% of the instances, participants report that they have noticed the other users' deletion because they have had some interaction with the deleted post.
-This shows a significant difference with the previous case (i.e, other users noticing the participants' deletions).
-This points to the direction that users are not aware that the individuals that have some sort of interaction with their posts are much more likely to notice the deletion of the post.
+We repeated the two questions by changing the roles.
+We asked the participants whether they had noticed anyone deleting their posts and who they were?
+Among 191 participants, 68\% (130) reported that they have noticed at least one other user's deletion(s).
+Among the social groups that the participants noticed their deletions, the friend group stood out with highest percetage of 70\%.
+The second highest-ranked group was the ``stranger'' group (42\% of participants noticed deletions from strangers); only 17\% reported noticing their family members' deletions.
+Thus, a significant fraction of our participants notice strangers' post deletions, suggesting the possibility of deletion privacy violation for those post deleters.